-- i.Initial assessment within 7 calendar days of referral or request for service - ii.
-The first behavioral health service following the initial assessment within the timeframe indicated by the behavioral health condition, but: - a.
+- a.
 For members age 18 years or older, no later than 23 calendar days after the initial assessment - b.
-For members under the age of 18 years old, no later than 21 days after the initial assessment and - iii.
-All subsequent services within the timeframe indicated by the behavioral health condition, but no later than 45 calendar days from the identification of need
+For members under the age of 18 years old, no later than 21 days after the initial assessment and iii.
+All subsequent services, as expeditiously as the member's health condition requires but no later than 45 alendar days from the identification of need